Article by Bob Estrin

 Red flag 3: Implying a sense of urgency is also a red flag.
 The wording “as soon as possible” for a wedding anniversary could come into play to send the order out soon not leaving enough time to determine if the money order or cashier’s check is actually good.
 It may take two weeks or up to a month for certain countries to determine if these checks clear the bank.
 The bank may put the money into your account right away, but when it does not clear, the bank will just take it out again.
 If you already mailed out the artwork, you would have not received any compensation for your art.

-At this time, I would give the potential customer the information they asked for but I may asked them what country they are from and state that all money orders or cashier’s checks will need to clear before any art can be shipped.
+At this time, I would give the potential customer the information they asked for but I may ask them what country they are from and state that all money orders or cashier's checks will need to clear before any art can be shipped.

 (Here is my email response)